avylove/python101/python101/lesson7_classes.rst

 * A special method :py:meth:`__init__() <object.init>` is used to customize a class
 * Generally used for validation and to set instance attributes
-* Takes arguments, but should not return anything
+* Takes arguments, but can not return anything

     .. code-block:: python